rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

         def get_words(self, length):
             # Return all words from the dictionary of the given length.
-            # Try doing this with a generator expression to filter the words.
             pass

 ### 2. Testing the `Lexicon`